Linaro/lava/doc/lava-scheduler.rst

   Passing health checks
     Each :term:`device type` can have a single :term:`health check` job defined which is run automatically.
-The number of health checks run can be higher than the number of devices if devices had to re-run a health check after an intervention.
+Passing health checks indicates the total number of devices that are passing health checks.
 It is a link which takes to a page that lists the health status of the devices (excluding Retired devices) with a link to the last run health job - "Last Report Job".

 Reports
 =======